Funds raised by Le Cure support innovative breast cancer research projects at The Royal Marsden.

 These pioneering research projects aim to transform and save the lives of breast cancer patients, providing them with better treatment options.
 Since its inception in 2014 Le Cure has created seven Le Cure Research Fellowships, five of which have been completed and have successfully developed the understanding of why breast cancers respond to treatment in different ways.
-In March 2021 the Le Cure Scientific Committee approved a grant for TRAK-ER which will be the focus of Le Cure fundraising until 2027.
+As well as approving a grant for TRAK-ER in March 2021 the Le Cure Scientific Committee has pledged £1.7 million to fund the SAFE-DE trial which is connected to and also led by Professor Nick Turner.

 Liquid biopsies can detect signs of relapse through circulating tumour (ctDNA) analysis nearly 11 months before it shows up in scans.
 The TRAK-ER team led by Professor Nick Turner hope that if relapse is detected early enough, patients may be able to receive treatment before extra mutations emerge that make it more difficult to treat.
 This would effectively mean that the relapse is treated before it becomes visible in scans, revolutionising treatment.